fbpx

 1. What has been your most satisfying moment in terms of career?

-The fact that I keep learning something new every day that inches me closer to being a problem solver with emerging issues in science.
+The fact that I keep learning something new every day inches me closer to being a problem solver with emerging issues in science.

 1. What makes you happy?